Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Introduction

 However, computing adaptive difficulty exactly requires executing multiple rollouts per question, which is computationally expensive.
 To address this, we propose an \textit{attention-based adaptive difficulty prediction framework} that efficiently estimates difficulty without generating full rollouts for all questions.
 At each training step, we generate rollouts only for a small reference set and compute their ground-truth adaptive difficulty.
 The difficulty of the remaining questions is estimated by comparing them to the reference set using similarity-based attention.

-\paragraph{\textbf{\underline{R}}ollout \textbf{\underline{R}}eplay (\texttt{RR})} To further reduce the cost of rollout generation, we introduce a simple rollout replay mechanism.
-At each training step, we generate a smaller number of new rollouts and reuse past rollouts from recent steps.
+\paragraph{\textbf{\underline{R}}ollout \textbf{\underline{R}}eplay (\texttt{RR})} To further reduce the cost of rollout generation, we introduce a simple rollout replay mechanism, motivated by experience replay in standard RL~\citep{fedus2020revisiting}.
+At each training step, we generate fewer new rollouts and reuse past rollouts from recent steps.
 A bounded First-In-First-Out (FIFO) buffer is maintained to store recent rollouts, from which we retrieve samples to complete each training batch.
-Although this makes GRPO slightly off-policy, our modified GRPO loss ensures stability, and \texttt{RR} effectively reduces per-step training time without degrading model performance.
+Although this makes GRPO slightly off-policy, our modified GRPO loss ensures stability, and thus \texttt{RR} effectively reduces per-step training time without degrading model performance.

 \textbf{Our key contributions are summarized as follows:} \begin{itemize}[wide, labelwidth=!, labelindent=0pt,topsep=-\parskip] \item We propose a novel attention-based adaptive difficulty prediction framework that efficiently estimates how likely a question will be answered incorrectly by the current policy, without requiring full rollouts for all questions. \item Guided by this difficulty prediction framework, we introduce an adaptive difficulty-targeted online data selection mechanism (\texttt{DOTS}) for RL fine-tuning, supported by theoretical justifications. \texttt{DOTS} prioritizes questions of moderate difficulty relative to the current policy, accelerating convergence. \item We develop a rollout replay (\texttt{RR}) mechanism that reuses recently generated rollouts.
-With a modified GRPO training loss, \texttt{RR} remains stable and effectively reduces per-step rollout cost. \item Extensive experiments on six LLM–dataset combinations show that our method reduces RL fine-tuning time by $25\%$ to $65\%$ while achieving the same performance as the original GRPO algorithm. \end{itemize}
+With a modified GRPO training loss, \texttt{RR} remains stable and effectively reduces per-step rollout cost. \item Extensive experiments on six LLM–dataset combinations show that our method reduces RL fine-tuning time by $23\%$ to $62\%$ while achieving the same performance as the original GRPO algorithm. \end{itemize}